 |"Next after Lieutenant" (no army equivalent)||Passed Assistant Surgeon|

 |Third Assistant Engineer|

 Both the army and navy had officers with the title of "surgeon" and "paymaster."
-The army organized its materiel and financial functions into several departments with their own staff officers: Commissaries who handled food and provisions, paymasters for pay and disbursement, and quartermasters who were responsible for general supplies and equipment.
+The army organized its materiel and financial functions into several departments with their own staff officers: Commissaries who handled food and provisions, paymasters for disbursement, and quartermasters for general supplies and equipment.
 In the navy, paymasters combined all those functions.

 Only army grades are used for comparison in the following table due to changes in naval line grades during the period in question.

 |Brigadier General||Quartermaster General||Surgeon General||Quartermaster General||Commissary General |

 |Chief of the Bureau of Medicine and Surgery*||Chief of the Bureau of Provisions and Clothing*|

 |Paymaster General||Assistant Surgeon General, |